discourse/discourse/docs/03-code-internals/04-run-test-suites.md

 ## Running tests on the CLI

 ### Core
-Navigate to the root of the Ember application (`app/assets/javascripts/discourse`) in the Discourse repository and make sure you have run `yarn install` since you last pulled in upstream changes.
+Navigate to the root of the Ember application (`app/assets/javascripts/discourse`) in the Discourse repository and make sure you have run `pnpm install` since you last pulled in upstream changes.

 From there, you can use standard Ember-CLI tooling to run the tests - check out the ["How to Run Tests" section of the Ember Guides](https://guides.emberjs.com/release/testing/#toc_how-to-run-tests).
 We also have [Ember Exam](https://ember-cli.github.io/ember-exam/) installed which provides some very useful randomization and parallelisation flags.